fwang2/pcircle/man/fsum.md

    The final step of aggregating and sorting block checksums are not parallelized.
 The reduction is performed on a single node eventually.
-This step will require large memory footprint as the number of files increases.
+This step will require large memory footprint as the number of files increase.

 ## AUTHOR